 We love libraries, truly, we do.
 But we do not recommend borrowing a textbook from the library for the course the entire semester.
 For several reasons, it’s a bad idea.
 For starters, you need to be able to take notes and/or highlight.
 In fact, some professors will insist that you do.
 While you can choose to do this on your own property, for obvious reasons that have been frowned upon for school property.
 (Think twice about doing it to your own books too, as it will affect your buy-back rate if you choose to sell the book later on.
 You may need to use sticky notes or some other method to take notes.)

 Secondly, it’s one thing to run in and take out a library textbook because you left your book across campus in your dorm room, but to sit on a textbook all semester is not really fair to your other classmates.

 Lastly and most importantly, good luck finding the right edition in your school library.
-Textbook editions change so frequently, the college library most often does not stock the newest edition.
+Textbook editions change so frequently, that the college library most often does not stock the newest edition.
 That means you will have a slightly different layout in your book.
-That slight difference can cause a lot of headache when a syllabus states page numbers to read and home work assignments that do not line up with old editions.
+That slight difference can cause a lot of headaches when a syllabus states page numbers to read and homework assignments that do not line up with old editions.

 Share with a classmate

 Bad idea.
 Don’t do it.
 This is just too much to figure out.
 Who gets the book on the weekends; how do you take notes; how will you do time-sensitive reading and assignments?
 You may not have the same study habits as your classmate, or maybe you do and that creates more of a conflict.

 Don’t say we didn’t warn you when you’re looking at your anatomy book wondering if that’s the spleen or your friend’s coffee stain.